This article discusses the seven best European cities for luxurious living without breaking the bank.

 Prague, Czech Republic

 Prague is home to stunning architecture, a vibrant music and entertainment scene, any type of food you could dream up, and an international vibe that feeds off the expats that pour into the city from all around the globe.
-Like Poland, since the Czech Republic uses its own currency, prices are much lower than elsewhere in Europe.
-The average price of a five-star hotel is $220 a night, or you could double that and get an apartment for $400-$500 for the whole month.
+Since the Czech Republic uses its own currency, prices are much lower than elsewhere in Europe.
+The average price of a five-star hotel is $228 a night, or you could double that and get an apartment for $400-$500 for the whole month.

 Prague is one of the most-visited cities in Eastern Europe and also one of the safest in the world.
 For many people who visit Prague each year, the low cost of living is a pleasant surprise, especially for those of us who like to maintain a higher standard of living.

 Not only can you attain a high standard of living in Tbilisi, but everything just comes so effortlessly in Georgia.
 It really doesn’t get better than Georgia when it comes to indicators like cost of living, safety, and many more.

 We have long spoken of Georgia as the “next America” because it follows the same open market principles that contributed to the US’s progress so many years ago.
 Not only are there opportunities to invest in the tourism industry, open a bank account, and start an offshore company, but the cost of living is affordable, the streets are safe, and it’s a great, friendly place to live.
 And, in terms of luxury, as Tbilisi continues to grow, more five-star hotels become available.

 Affordability and luxury are subjective matters.
 What works for one may not work for another.
 One thing is for sure though – whatever comforts you’re used to back home, all the European countries in our list will have them.

 Europe is highly diverse and no matter your preferences you’ll find a place there to call home, start a business, or simply invest.